Fischer (company): Success in professional sports

 At the Winter Olympic Games in Sochi 39 gold, 36 silver and 35 bronze medals were awarded to athletes with Fischer equipment: a total of 108 medals, which were won mainly in the Nordic disciplines.
 This surpassed the result at the Winter Olympic Games in Vancouver 2010 (74 medals).

-The Norwegian athlete Marit Bjørgen, who is equipped by Fischer, is the best Olympic cross country skier of all time.
+The Norwegian athlete Marit Bjørgen, who is equipped by Fischer, is the best female Olympic cross country skier of all time.
 In Sochi she won three gold medals.
 US-American Joss Christensen is the first Olympic champion in the Alpine discipline of Freeski Slopestyle.

 At the Alpine, Nordic and Biathlon World Championships 2017 in St. Moritz (SUI), Lahti (FIN) and Hochfilzen (AUT) the Fischer equipped athletes took 45 gold-, 43 silver- and 38 bronze medals – a total of 126 medals.
 At the 2019 World Championships in Seefeld (AUT), Östersund (SWE)and Åre (SWE) there were 129 medals - 45 gold, 40 silver and 43 bronze.